-Welcome to the inaugural Annual General Meeting of The Friends of Ingrebourne Valley and Hornchurch Country Park.
+Welcome to the second Annual General Meeting of The Friends of Ingrebourne Valley and Hornchurch Country Park.

 The Friends Group was officially formed on 21st April 2012 following an initial period of consultation with park users and local residents undertaken by the Ingrebourne Valley Project, a partnership between the London Borough of Havering and Essex Wildlife Trust.

 The Friends Group has five key aims and objectives: